skoerfgen/ACMECert/README.md

 ---

-or install it using [composer](https://getcomposer.org):
+or download it using [composer](https://getcomposer.org):
 ```
 composer require skoerfgen/acmecert
 ```

 usage: